KwatMDPhD/Note/README.md

-How to do some things well 🥋
+Notes about a few things 🥋